RajKumarKushawaha/Lottery_Game-Assignment/README.md

 * Number Selection: Players can choose their numbers and submit them.
 * Random Winning Numbers: The game generates winning numbers randomly for every round, ensuring unpredictability and fairness.
 * Result Evaluation: Automatically checks for matches to determine if you've won.

-How to Play
-* Choose your numbers and submit.
 * Wait for the winning numbers to be generated.
 * Check the results to see if you’ve won!